 Learning to read in Japanese is difficult, but we can show you a simpler and faster way to do it.
 After mastering the 46 hiragana and 46 katakana characters, you will need to acquire a basic knowledge of more than 2,000 kanji, most of which are associated with more than one possible pronunciation, and then you will need to engage in extensive reading practice.

 Instead of studying each of those kanji characters in isolation with the use of flashcards or learning to write them all by hand, hoping someday to arrive at the point where you can actually read Japanese text, why not learn kanji quickly with the help of mnemonics and then practice reading them in real sentences almost immediately?
 We have devoted eight years to the development of six books that make it possible for you to do just that and to learn to read in Japanese as efficiently as possible.

-Our Japanese Readers
+Our Four Japanese Readers